 It was a look that Don did not like but decisively chose to ignore.
-"I should get home, I guess I'll have an angry and hungry Mikey to look forward to if nothing else," he sighed as he tucked the schematic beneath his arm.
-"And perhaps an even angrier and hungrier Raphael to look forward to!"
+"I should get home.
+I guess I'll have an angry and hungry Mikey to look forward to if nothing else," he sighed as he tucked the schematic beneath his arm.
+"And perhaps and even angrier and hungrier Raphael to look forward to!"

-His dear friend, however, simply continued his scrutinizing gaze over Donatello.
+His dear friend, however, continued his scrutinizing gaze over Donatello.
 He seemed so intent on discovering something.
-He was so intent in fact that Don could no longer ignore the piercing gaze from him.
+So intent, in fact, that Donatello could no longer ignore the piercing gaze from him.

 "Something wrong, LeatherHead?" he asked, mocking as much as it was in concern.

 "Me?" the surprised turtle countered.
-He folded his arms as he cocked his eye ridges.
+He folded his arms as he cocked an eye ridge.

 "Is this about the calibrations?"
 Don sighed.
 "Look, LH, I'm embarrassed but they were just like you said: errors.
 And everyone can make errors every now and then, right?
 That's what science is all about!
 Having a concept that one corrects."

-"You have never been incapable of correcting your own mistakes before, Donatello, not on this low of a magnitude at least."
-Sighing, LeatherHead looked back toward his own lab.
+"You have never been incapable of correcting your own mistakes before, Donatello.
+Now that I consider it."
+LeatherHead sighed and looked back toward his own lab.
 His expression softened more as the concern overwhelmed his features.
-"And it is not simply the calibrations, Leonardo has told me that frequently in the lair you—"
+"And it is not simply the calibrations.
+Leonardo has told me that quite frequently at home you-"